Tito Polo

-Tito Luis Polo Gonzalez (born August 23, 1994) is a Colombian professional baseball outfielder in the Washington Nationals organization.
+Tito Luis Polo Gonzalez (born August 23, 1994) is a Colombian professional baseball infielder who plays for the Marineros de Carabobo of the Venezuelan Major League.

 Career

 Pittsburgh Pirates

 Polo signed with the Pittsburgh Pirates as an international free agent in March 2012.
 He made his debut that same year with the DSL Pirates, and he spent the whole season there, slashing .280/.404/.394 with two home runs and 26 RBIs in 55 games.
 In 2013, he returned to the DSL Pirates and compiled a .275 batting average with two home runs, 16 RBIs, and 22 stolen bases in 45 games, and in 2014, he played for the GCL Pirates where he batted .291 with three home runs and 25 RBIs in 44 games.
-Polo spent 2015 with the West Virginia Power of the Class A South Atlantic League, where he batted .236 with three home runs, 26 RBIs, and 46 stolen bases in 102 games.
-He began 2016 back with West Virginia and was later promoted to the Bradenton Marauders of the Class A-Advanced Florida State League.
+Polo spent 2015 with the West Virginia Power of the Single–A South Atlantic League, where he batted .236 with three home runs, 26 RBIs, and 46 stolen bases in 102 games.
+He began 2016 back with West Virginia and was later promoted to the Bradenton Marauders of the High–A Florida State League.

 New York Yankees

 The Pirates traded Polo, along with Stephen Tarpley, to the New York Yankees on August 30, 2016, as players to be named later for Iván Nova.
 New York assigned him to the Tampa Yankees of the FSL and he played in two games for them to finish the season.
-In 111 total games between West Virginia, Bradenton, and Tampa, he slashed .289/.359/.447 with 16 home runs, 66 RBIs, and 37 stolen bases.
+In 111 total games between West Virginia, Bradenton, and Tampa, he slashed .289/.359/.447 with 16 home runs, 66 RBI, and 37 stolen bases.

-In 2017, Polo began the season with Tampa and was promoted to the Trenton Thunder of the Class AA Eastern League in July.
+In 2017, Polo began the season with Tampa and was promoted to the Trenton Thunder of the Double–A Eastern League in July.

 Chicago White Sox

-On July 18, 2017, the Yankees traded Polo, Tyler Clippard, Blake Rutherford, and Ian Clarkin to the Chicago White Sox for David Robertson, Todd Frazier, and Tommy Kahnle.
-The White Sox assigned him to the Birmingham Barons of the Class AA Southern League.
-Polo posted a combined .301 batting average with five home runs, 44 RBIs, 34 stolen bases, and an .805 OPS in 95 total games between Tampa, Trenton, and Birmingham.
-Polo played the entire 2018 season with Birmingham and elected free agency on November 2, 2018.
+On July 18, 2017, the Yankees traded Polo, Tyler Clippard, Blake Rutherford, and Ian Clarkin to the Chicago White Sox in exchange for David Robertson, Todd Frazier, and Tommy Kahnle.
+The White Sox assigned him to the Birmingham Barons of the Double–A Southern League.
+Polo posted a combined .301 batting average with five home runs, 44 RBI, 34 stolen bases, and an .805 OPS in 95 total games between Tampa, Trenton, and Birmingham.

+Polo split the 2018 campaign between Birmingham and the rookie–level Arizona League White Sox.
+In 53 games between the two affiliates, he batted .254/.332/.384 with four home runs, 15 RBI, and 20 stolen bases.
+Polo elected free agency following the season on November 2, 2018.

 Seattle Mariners

 On November 28, 2018, Polo signed a minor league deal with the Seattle Mariners.

-He began the 2019 season with the Tacoma Rainiers of the Class AAA Pacific Coast League.
+He began the 2019 season with the Tacoma Rainiers of the Triple-A Pacific Coast League.
 Polo was released by the Mariners organization on April 19, 2019, after being suspended 25 games by the Pacific Coast League for spiking El Paso Chihuahuas first baseman Alex Dickerson during a game on April 17.
 Despite this Polo claimed it was an accident caused by running with his head down thus not allowing him to see Dickerson's foot.